What is rental car insurance on a credit card?

 Other questions to consider

-Here’s what else you need to know about your credit card car rental insurance.
+Here’s what else you might need to know about your credit card auto rental coverage.

 - Are all vehicle types covered?
 Some vehicles may be excluded, such as motorcycles, trucks, large vans and expensive or exotic cars.
 Coverage may not extend to car-sharing or peer-to-peer car rental services.